What are imaginary friends?

 Blaming imaginary friends

 Sometimes children will do or say something they shouldn’t and blame their imaginary friends.
 You can handle this by clearly telling your child that the imaginary friend could not have done this.
 Then follow up with an appropriate strategy, such as making your child clean up the mess.

 For more information on helping your child develop good behaviour, see our behaviour toolkit.

 When there might be other issues

 For a very few children, imaginary friends can be a symptom of other issues.
-If you are worried about your child’s imaginary friend – for example, if your child has suffered a traumatic event and the imaginary friend is being malicious or nasty – consult your local doctor or a health professional.
+If you’re worried about your child’s imaginary friend – for example, if your child has suffered a traumatic event and the imaginary friend is being malicious or nasty – consult your GP or another health professional.